Balint817/IronSearch/DOC.md

 - `Length(lengthRange)`

-Checks if the music’s length is within the given range.
+Returns `True` if the music’s length falls within the given range (see also `GetLength` in §7.3 which returns the actual length as a number).

 Notes: